punnpunnpunn/Squaredle-near-misses/README.md

 - Proper nouns

 For this code, I will define a word that almost work to be 6 or more lettered words that work for every letter until the very last letter.
 (So the word "definition" will be a word that almost works if you can make the string "definitio" but not "defenition" in the squaredle).

+## How to run the program.
+Just download dictionary.txt, project.py and main.py and run main.py.
+The program will ask you to input the number of rows and columns of the squaredle, then input the letters in each position on the squaredle.
+Then it'll find and output all the near miss words it finds.